 After a few hard nights in the S.S.S the engine and carbs were fully assembled, timing set and tolerances checked.

 The Rolling Chassis

 Starting with a complete rebuild of the front forks and new Hagon custom stainless steel rear shocks.
 A stunning set of polished rims, stainless steel spokes, polished hubs were added and finished off with a pair of classic look tyres.
 The frame was cleaned of its tags, rear pegs, indicators and brake sensor bracket.

 Fresh fabrication included the following:

-A custom rear loop with an intergated L.E.D strip, a Cognito Moto head unit with the Motogadet mini and replicated with a billet aluminium lower clamp, Tarozzi classic clip ons, a one off lamp braket, hand fabricated rear cowl and seat unit, under seat electrics tray, 3 polished engine brackets.
+A custom rear loop with an integrated L.E.D strip, a Cognito Moto head unit with the Motogadget mini and replicated with a billet aluminium lower clamp, Tarozzi classic clip ons, a one off lamp bracket, hand fabricated rear cowl and seat unit, under seat electronics tray, 3 polished engine brackets.

 This was finished off with billet aluminium rear set brackets to hold the quality Tarozzi race rear sets.